haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/trouble/php/tshoot_mod_access_compat.md

 ---

-<h2 id="trouble-install-depend">503 (Service Unavailable) errors accessing Magento software in a web browser</h2>
+<h2 id="trouble-install-depend">使用浏览器访问时出现503 (Service Unavailable)错误</h2>

 #### Symptoms

-When you try to access your {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} or {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} in a web browser, you get HTTP 503 (Service Unavailable) errors.
+When you try to access your {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} or {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} in a web browser, you get HTTP 503 (Service Unavailable) errors.

 To confirm this issue is not related to <a href="{{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands.html#instgde-cli-maint-configphp">maintenance mode</a>, look in your Apache `error.log` for messages that include: